Topological two-particle dynamics in a periodically driven lattice model with on-site interactions: Topological dynamics of two-particle bound states

-For periodically driven systems, we can still define a doublon as a localized state of two particles but the strong interaction assumption is no longer sufficient to guarantee the stability of doublon states.
+In our periodically driven case, we can still define a doublon as a localized state of two particles but the strong interaction assumption is no longer sufficient to guarantee the stability of doublon states.
 Since the spectrum of Floquet systems is periodic by $\Omega=2\pi/T$ along the energy direction, one must in fact ensure that the band of doublon states never overlaps with any Floquet replica of the single-particle states.
 A sufficient condition is of course to work in the trotterized limit of a very fast Floquet frequency $\Omega\gg |U| \gg |J_{ij}|$ where the the Floquet problem can be accurately reformulated in terms of an effective time-independent Hamiltonian.

-From a practical point of view, this regime is however not a favourable one in view of implementations on a digital quantum computer device as it requires a large number $\sim \Omega/|J_{ij}|$ of elementary operations to be performed during the characteristic time of the particle motion, with the consequent loss of coherence growth of errors.
-It is therefore of great interest to devise configurations where the doublons are stable in regimes where the three energy scales $\Omega,\,U,\,J_{ij}$ are comparable.
+From a practical point of view, this regime is however not the most favourable one in view of implementations on a digital quantum computer device, as it requires a large number $\sim \Omega/|J_{ij}|$ of elementary operations to be performed during the characteristic time of the particle motion, with the consequent loss of coherence and growth of errors.
+It is therefore of great interest to devise configurations for which the doublons are stable in regimes where the three energy scales $\Omega,\,U,\,J_{ij}$ are comparable.

 Our proposed procedure starts from the computation of the time-evolution operator during a single step of the Floquet evolution in the basis of two-particle states.
 Consider a generic site $i$ and the time-interval $n$ in which it is coupled to the neighboring site $j$.
 The three two-particle states coupled by the Hamiltonian $\mathcal H_n$ are indicated as $\ket{ii}$, $\ket{ij}$ and $\ket{jj}$: the first and the third states are doublons localized at the $i,j$ sites respectively; the second state contains a particle in each site.
 In this basis, exponentiation of $\mathcal H_n$ gives the time evolution operator

 whose matrix elements involve the coefficients

 defined in terms of $\gamma = U\tau$ and $\gamma' = \sqrt{\gamma^2 + 16\theta^2}$.

 In order to obtain a closed dynamics within the space of doublon states, we need to initialize the system in a doublon state and then prevent doublons from dissociating into single-occupancy states during the whole evolution.
 In terms of the time-evolution matrix \eqref{evol1}, this requires that $U_{12}=0$, which in turn imposes: